paularchive/AlphaForumware/README.md

-####BE AWARE THIS IS NOT PRODUCTION READY!!
+####BE AWARE THAT THIS IS THE DEV BRANCHE AND WE DO NOT RECOMMEND TO USE THIS FOR ANY PRODUCTION CONDITIONS!!
 #####What is new in 0.2.0?
-Version 0.2.0 will no longer include bootstrap but Semantic UI And some of the functions are rewritten.
+Version 0.2 will have a better manage and login system, and as you might know, v0.1 used bootstrap as main style.
+In this we will use Semantic UI, and alot more custom css.

 AlphaForumware is a free to use forum application written in PHP based on the Laravel PHP Framework.
 Our goal is to make an easy to use/manage application with a modern UI.